Rescue pigs, campus tours and pollinators

 presentation skills, and expose students to dynamic discussions, all while exploring

 Happy Friday!
 One of my favorite things about the Environmental Studies and Sciences Program is that it offers a lot of hands-on, field-based courses.
 Every week, we get to go out in the field whether it’s to the North Woods on campus, the Adirondack Mountains or a local farm.
 In lab this Friday, we went out into the North Woods to learn how to extract gas samples from different trees.

 On Saturday, I had the honor of attending the groundbreaking ceremony for Skidmore’s new Center for Integrated Sciences.
 This is one of Skidmore’s largest projects that will enhance the sciences at Skidmore and increase collaboration between various science programs and departments.

-of the new building!
+the first beam of the new building!

 Growing our garden

 My Sundays are spent volunteering in Skidmore’s Community Garden where we grow organic vegetables for the dining hall.
 This Sunday, we harvested the last crops of the season and got the beds ready for the winter.
 The garden is run by Skidmore students and every year we grow about 1,000 pounds of produce!